Luke 21 – Jesus Warns of Jerusalem’s Fall and His Return

 i.
 There is also a strong case to be made that Jesus meant the Jewish people by the term this generation, meaning that they would not perish (despite terrible persecution and attempted genocide) until these things were fulfilled.

 ii.
 “Genea can mean three things: (1) the descendants of a common ancestor; (2) a set of people born at the same time; (3) the period of time occupied by such a set of people, often in the sense of successive sets of people.
-I cannot be said without further ado, therefore, that genea necessarily means generation.”
+It cannot be said…therefore, that genea necessarily means generation.”
 (Pate)

 c.
 Heaven and earth will pass away, but My words will by no means pass away: No mere man could truthfully say this.
 Jesus claimed that His words were the very words of God – and they are.